Identifying Fixed Expenses

 To make sure your budget stays on track, update it regularly, and use your checkbook register to help you list all of your expenses.
 Looking back through your register can help you find fixed expenses you might otherwise overlook, such as the child care or cable bill.

-For other tips on how to make it easier to manage fixed expenses, even with a tight budget, read the next page.
+Keep reading for other tips on how to make it easier to manage fixed expenses, even with a tight budget.